JusticeEgbogu/JusticeEgbogu/README.md

 # About me.

-I am an Electrical and Electronics Engineer currently working in the telecommunications industry.
-My strengths lie in marine VSAT, marine electronics, and networking.
-I’m  building my skills in Python and cybersecurity, and always open to collaborating on projects in these areas.
+Electrical and Electronics Engineer currently working in the telecommunications industry with strengths in marine VSAT, marine electronics, and networking.
+I’m  building my skills in Python and cybersecurity and open to collaborating on projects in these areas.
 <!--
 **JusticeEgbogu/JusticeEgbogu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.